 I see racism in this country as a part of our culture that whites simply don’t see.
 And because we don’t see it, because it functions under that radar, racism continues to plague our land.
 Let’s look at a few things we whites think of as “normal.”

 For us, it’s normal to have band-aids the color of OUR skin, to have those free shampoos the hotels give us work for OUR hair, to have whatever manager we ask to speak with look just like us, and to see in the newspaper that by and large the folks who are running things also look just like us.

 I was stopped by a cop on Rt.
 84 a few years back going 85 mph in a 65 mph zone.
 Between my GRAMMA J license plate and my story of heading home (eagerly) from a visit to the grandkids, I got off with a warning.
 THAT’s actually a great story for another time, but also pertinent here because at no time during that entire exchange with the state trooper, did I even think about keeping my hands clearly visible.

 That we don’t see the advantages we have is not because we’re bad people.
-We are good people, by and large; but we don’t see how race impacts us because race doesn’t impact us.
-Being Caucasian in the USA is simply not an issue.
+We are good people, by and large; but we don’t see how how skin color impacts us because the color of our skin doesn’t impact us.
+Being considered Caucasian in the USA is simply not an issue.
 Being poor is; being poorly educated is.
 But being white is simply a non issue.

 I get it when I hear whites say they don’t understand this “White Privilege” stuff.
 Here’s what I have come to believe.